kopendozz/BugKeeper/README.md

 ## Overview

-**BugKeeper** is a full-fledged MVC application designed as a **hands-on QA automation test bed**.
-It’s intentionally loaded with real-world challenges to help developers and testers explore best practices across UI, API, and integration automation.
+**BugKeeper** is a fully decoupled, token-secured, API-first bug tracking platform designed as a modern test and development playground.

 ---